 Plus, consolidation could cause your interest rate to slightly increase, as your new rate will be the weighted average of your previous rates rounded up to the nearest one-eighth of a percentage point.
 Still, this increase in interest might be worth it if you need the relief that comes with lower monthly student loan bills.

 Refinancing for both federal and private student loans

 Both private and federal student loans are eligible for refinancing.
-You can choose to refinance a single loan, perhaps to lower its interest rate, or multiple ones to combine them.
+You can choose to refinance a single loan, perhaps to lower its interest rate, or to refinance multiple loans to combine them.

 Note that if you refinance federal student loans, they essentially become private loans.
 As a result, you lose access to federal programs and protections such as income-driven repayment plans and Public Service Loan Forgiveness.